 - 1. Create a new group 'dev'.
-Create a new user 'alice' as a member of the 'dev' group, with a description of "Alice from Dev" and a default shell of '/bin/csh'.
+Create a new user 'alice' as a secondary member of the 'dev' group, with a description of "Alice from Dev" and a default shell of '/bin/ csh'.
 Use the passwd command to set a password for alice, then log in as alice and verify her access. - 2.
 Set a maximum password lifetime of 4 weeks for the alice account.
 Look at the passwd, shadow and group files. - 3.
 Configure the users guido, linus, and richard.
 Set all their passwords to "linux". - 4.
-Make these users part of the ru group. - 5.
+Make these users part of the ru group in a secondary capacity. - 5.
 Configure the directory /home/linux so that each user from the ru group can read, create, and modify files. - 6.
 Configure the directory /home/linux/work so that each user can create and read files, but only the file's owner can delete. - 7.
-Use ACL's to allow alice, not in ru, access to the work folder.
+Use ACL's to allow alice, not in ru, read/write access to the work folder and all created sub objects.

 - Applications which are compiled against libpam.so may use PAM's modules to customize how individual applications verify their users.
-Each application has its own configuration file in /etc/pam.d - The first field of the configuration file indicates how the module will be used:
+Each application has its own configuration file in /etc/pam.d

+- The first field of the configuration file indicates how the module will be used:

+- Authentication management (auth)

+- Account management (account)

+- Password management (password)

+- Session management (session)

-Authentication management (auth) Establishes the identity of a user.
+Establishes the identity of a user.